xgbuils/tree-measurer/docs/api.md

 ## Before API documentation

-In API Documentation will be used two functions in the code samples repeatedly that returns two tree structures:
+In API Documentation will be used two functions in the explanation code that returns these tree sample structures:

 ``` javascript
 function treeObject () {